Quadball in Australia: Organisations

-Quidditch in Australia is governed by Quadball Australia (formerly Quidditch Australia and the Australian Quidditch Association), a non-profit organisation founded in 2011 as a Facebook group intended to act as a network for quidditch teams and players within Australia to communicate with one another.
+Quadball in Australia is governed by Quadball Australia (formerly Quidditch Australia and the Australian Quidditch Association), a non-profit organisation founded in 2011 as a Facebook group intended to act as a network for quidditch teams and players within Australia to communicate with one another.
 It is managed by a board of seven directors on a rotating 2-year term system with further volunteer staff, and currently chaired by Luke Derrick.
-Quidditch Australia is affiliated with the International Quidditch Association.
-Quidditch Australia uses the IQA rulebook for official gameplay, with some minor exceptions.
+Quadball Australia is affiliated with the International Quadball Association.
+Quadball Australia uses the IQA rulebook for official gameplay, with some minor exceptions.

-Quadball Australia manages the membership and insurance of all players in the country, in addition to managing the country's most prolific tournaments such as the Australian Quidditch Championships and State Shield.
-Regular club seasons are managed by their respective state bodies: Quidditch New South Wales (which also mangages quidditch in the Australian Capital Territory), Victorian Quidditch Association, Queensland Association of Quidditch, South Australian Quidditch Association and Western Australian Quidditch Association.
+Quadball Australia manages the membership and insurance of all players in the country, in addition to managing the country's most prolific tournaments such as the Australian Quadball Championships (previously QUAFL) and State Shield.
+Regular club seasons are managed by their respective state bodies: Quadball New South Wales (which also manages quidditch in the Australian Capital Territory), Quadball Victoria, Queensland Association of Quadball, South Australian Quadball Association and Western Australian Quadball Association.

 National team

 The Drop Bears are the Australian national team, named after the folklorian koala-like species.
-The Drop Bears competed at the inaugural 2012 IQA Cup (then called the Summer Games), the first world-wide quidditch competition where they came in third out of five teams.
+The Drop Bears competed at the inaugural 2012 IQA Cup (then called the Summer Games), the first world-wide quadball competition where they came in third out of five teams.
 They defeated reigning champions The United States in 2016 with a score of 150*–130.
 Despite being tipped to win the cup again in 2018, the Australian National Team competed in Italy finishing 5th, defeated by the United States in the early stages of the semifinals.

 † The 2020 World Cup was initially postponed to 2021 due to COVID-19, and further postponed to 2023.